-- availability of quality infrastructure.
-The Emirate of Dubai seeks to establish a sophisticated communication network ence in ICT and business administration; covering all of Dubai: the schools, homes, shops, offices, hotels and restaurants; - support given to the project at the highest political levels; - success in attracting leading international companies to set up regional offices - location in one of the regions most known for its use of ICT (figure 5.3): the United Arab Emirates, Bahrain and Qatar;
+• availability of quality infrastructure.
+The Emirate of Dubai seeks to establish a sophisticated communication network ence in ICT and business administration; covering all of Dubai: the schools, homes, shops, offices, hotels and restaurants;

+• support given to the project at the highest political levels;

+• success in attracting leading international companies to set up regional offices there;

+• location in one of the regions most known for its use of ICT (figure5.3): the United Arab Emirates, Bahrain and Qatar;

-- Dubai announced plans to set up its linkages with the Media City and the Internet City in October 1999.
-Less than Wahat al-Fikr (oasis of the intellect) proa year later, the city was ready to host ject in other cultural areas.
-This strategy local, regional and international ICT is linked with the trend to merge information and media on the one hand, and ICT - assignment of the management of Dubai Internet City to a group of young people of the Emirate of Dubai who have superb qualifications as well as experi- - presence of the annual GITEX fair in Dubai, indisputably the most important Arab event in ICT; - provision of services that go beyond infrastructure to include R&D in the field of informatics.
-The City is planning to set up several units for R&D in advanced fields of informatics; - its character as a microcosm of globalization: a mosaic of nationalities, languages, values, products and services.
+tion and media on the one hand, and ICT

+• assignment of the management of Dubai Internet City to a group of young people of the Emirate of Dubai who have superb qualifications as well as experipresence of the annual GITEX fair in provision of services that go beyond infrastructure to include R&D in the field of informatics.
+The City is planning to set up several units for R&D in advanced fields of informatics;